 Informing neighbours and neighbouring properties

-These letters will let them know about the application, where they can view it and give them 21 days to write to us with any comments.
+The consultation letters will let people know about the application, where they can view it and give them 21 days to write to us with any comments.
 Details of all all the people contacted regarding a specific planning application can be found on Planning Explorer.

 Last updated: Fri 3rd February, 2017 @ 12:15